-- change in lifestyle (eg, altered financial status of the family after the death of a parent); - relocation resulting in a change in school and peer group; - less interaction with friends or relatives of the person who died (eg, friends of a child's sister no longer visit after the sister dies); - loss of shared memories;
+• change in lifestyle (eg, altered financial status of the family after the death of a parent);

-- decreased special attention (eg, a child may no longer value participating in sports activities without his parent there to cheer for him); - decreased availability of the surviving parent (who may need to work more hours or who becomes less available emotionally because of depression); and - a decreased sense of safety and trust in the world.
+- relocation resulting in a change in school and peer group; - less interaction with friends or relatives of the person who died (eg, friends of a child's sister no longer visit after the sister dies); - loss of shared memories; - decreased special attention (eg, a child may no longer value participating in sports activities without his parent there to cheer for him); - decreased availability of the surviving parent (who may need to work more hours or who becomes less available emotionally because of depression); and - a decreased sense of safety and trust in the world.

 Relationships that seemed incidental may take on new meaning after they are no longer available.
 For example, after the death of his sister, a younger brother may now miss the advice and guidance provided by his sister's boyfriend, who no longer visits.
 Other losses may not become apparent until years later.
-A 5-year-old girl experiencing the death of her grandmother who was her primary caregiver may not realize until many years later that she has lost her grandmother's advice and support as she faces puberty or her first date, or on the first night her newborn infant cries inconsolably.
+A 5-yearold girl experiencing the death of her grandmother who was her primary caregiver may not realize until many years later that she has lost her grandmother's advice and support as she faces puberty or her first date, or on the first night her newborn infant cries inconsolably.
 At each new milestone, the loss of someone for whom we care deeply is redefined and grief is revisited.
-When children experience a death at a young age, they may also not fully understand the death or its implications.
-Each new developmental stage, as cognitive development advances and experience widens, may prompt a resurfacing of their grief and be accompanied by questions that permit the child to come to a more mature understanding of the death and its implications.